Using Drugs and Alcohol While Pregnant Can Be Damaging to Mother and Baby

 - Newborn babies are at a higher risk of sudden infant death syndrome (SIDS)

-Can Pregnant Women Get Treatment for Addiction?
+Where and How Can Pregnant Women Get Addiction Treatment?

 For pregnant women, there is hope to safely overcome their addiction to drugs and alcohol without posing a greater threat to their babies.
 You care about your baby’s health and seeking the help of an addiction treatment program is a positive first step in providing yourself and your baby with the best chances of a healthy, new life together.